-The number of persons who were at the end of the financial year employees of the organisation/branch including both full-time and part-time employees measured on a full-time equivalent basis was 16.
+The number of persons who were at the end of the financial year employees of the organisation/branch including both full-time and part-time employees measured on a full-time equivalent basis was 14.

-9. Names of Committee of Management members and period positions held during the financial year
+9. Names of Committee of Management members and period positions held during the financial vear

-[Refer regulation 159(c]
+[Refer regulation 159(c] and s.254(2)(f)]